Notebookcheck.com - Das Notebook Portal

 Flacher gehts kaum

-Quelle: Stiftung Warentest - 5/08 (Deutsch)
+Quelle: Stiftung Warentest - 5/08 Deutsch

 Das MacBook Air ist wirklich flach: Um das zu illustrieren, zauberte Apple-Chef Steve Jobs das Gerät auf der Produktpräsentation vor staunenden Fans aus einem Briefumschlag hervor.
 Tatsächlich ist das MacBook Air zusammengeklappt nicht einmal zwei Zentimeter hoch.
 Design und Leistung beeindrucken.
 Doch hoher Preis, fehlende Anschlüsse und fest verbauter Akku werden Alltagsnutzer schrecken.